Element-34/saunter.php/README.md

 Tagging your scripts nicely deals with the whole venn diagram problem of where in their hierarchy to stuff things.
 Now it doesn't matter.

+The @group names are now used with Sauce OnDemand as job tags.

 Logging
 -------